 A large section of the rural poor in India are the small farmers.
 The land that they have is, in general, less fertile and dependent on rains.
 Their survival depends on subsistence crops and sometimes on livestock.
-With the rapid growth and of population without alternative sources of employment, the per-head availability of land for cultivation has steadily declined leading to fragmentation of land holdings.
-The income from these small land holdings is not sufficient meet the family's basic to requirements.
+With the rapid growth population and without alternative sources of employment, the per-head availability of land for cultivation has steadily declined leading to fragmentation of land holdings.
+The income from these small land holdings is not sufficient meet the family's requirements.